 Digestive issues are common during the holidays, when dogs sometimes eat things they shouldn’t.
-This simple acupressure session helps ease minor upsets and gets your pooch back in the festive spirit.
+This simple acupressure session helps ease minor stomach upsets and gets your pooch back in the festive spirit.

 The alluring aroma of a holiday turkey roasting in the oven becomes even more irresistible when it’s sitting on the kitchen counter or dining table before carving.
 Many a wily canine has seized such an opportunity to sample the bird for himself.
 Or maybe a well-meaning visitor gives your dog a generous handful of cheese balls or potato chips – after all, he just looked so cute!
-He may enjoy the treats, but the diarrhea, vomiting and other symptoms that can result later will definitely dampen your holiday spirits.
+He may enjoy the treats, but the diarrhea, vomiting and other stomach problems that can result later will definitely dampen your holiday spirits.